N0-C0M/Serenada/serenada_protocol_v1.md

 **Server behavior**
 - Remove participant from room.
 - Broadcast `room_state` to remaining participant (if any).
-- If host leaves and another participant remains, server may either:
-  - Transfer host to remaining participant (recommended), or
+- If host leaves and another participant remains, server transfers host to the remaining participant.
-  - Keep hostCid null until next join.
-  *(MVP recommendation: transfer host.)*

 ---